 Manuals: IALA Manuals provide an overall view of a wide subject area.
 The IALA Dictionary is considered a Manual.

-Model Courses: IALA Model Courses are training documents which define the level of training and knowledge needed to reach levels of competence defined by IALA.
+Model Courses: IALA Model Courses are training documents that define the level of training and knowledge needed to reach levels of competence defined by IALA.

 IALA has published a Technical Documents Catalogue which provides further information on the above as well as links to the appropriate documents.
 This is available on the IALA website – www.iala-aism.org.